PrefectHQ/prefect/docs/tutorial/deployments.md

 - __Schedule__: optional schedule for this deployment
 - __Tags__: optional text labels for organizing your deployments

-Before you build your first deployment, its helpful to understand how Prefect configures flow run infrastrucuture.
+Before you build your first deployment, its helpful to understand how Prefect configures flow run infrastructure.
 This means setting up a work pool and a worker to enable **your flows** to run on **your infrastructure**.

 ## Why Work Pools and Workers?